Types of Water in Pharmaceutical, Usage and Technique to Prepare

 2. Purified Water:

-It is used as a recipient in the production of non-parenteral preparation and other purposes, such as cleaning certain equipment and non-parenteral products.
+It is used as a recipient in the production of non-parenteral preparations and for other purposes, such as cleaning certain equipment and non-parenteral products.

 The purification process shall comply with standards given in monographs of official books and pharmacopeia.
-The limit for the microbial population for purified Water is 100 CFU\mlPathogen shall be absent in purified Water.
+The limit for the microbial population for purified water is 100 CFU/ml.
+Pathogens shall be absent in purified water.

-Purified Water: Pure Water contains no minerals or side chemicals.
-It is pure H₂O and only contains Hydrogen and Oxygen.
-Pure Water has been mechanically filtered to remove all impurities and make it suitable for use.
-Distilled Water is the most common type of purified water.
+Purified Water: Purified water contains no minerals or additives.
+It is pure H₂O and only contains hydrogen and oxygen.
+Purified water has been mechanically filtered to remove all impurities and make it suitable for use.
+Distilled water is the most common type of purified water.

-Potable Water: Potable Water is Water that is fit for consumption by human beings and other animals.
+Potable Water: Potable water is water that is fit for consumption by human beings and other animals.
 It is also called drinking water.
-It is safe for drinking and food preparation, without the risks of health problems.
+It is safe for drinking and food preparation without the risk of health problems.
 Water that is contaminated is often treated to turn it into potable water.

 One of the easiest ways to treat water is by heating it to a boil.
-Boiling the Water might not remove heavy contaminants, but it can neutralize most bacteria and viruses that can be present.
+Boiling the water might not remove heavy contaminants, but it can neutralize most bacteria and viruses that may be present.

-Water for injection (WFI) is a part of the purified water system in pharmaceuticals.
-WFI is used as an excipient in the production of the parenteral product and controls the product endotoxin and other preparation while water is used as a vehicle, and also used to clean the parenteral product containers.
+Water for Injection (WFI) is a part of the purified water system in pharmaceuticals.
+WFI is used as an excipient in the production of parenteral products and controls product endotoxins and other impurities when water is used as a vehicle.
+It is also used to clean parenteral product containers.

 The pH of Water for injection ranges from 5.0 to 7.0